flaneurette/Artisan/README.md

 2. Import the Artisan SQL file into MySQL, goto the /dashboard/ and login with: username: admin, password: admin.

    The password can be changed in the admin panel under settings.
+3. Change the mollie API key under settings to your Mollie API key.

 # Payment